-It was the Roman philosopher Seneca who first realised that “every new beginning comes from some other beginning’s end”.
+It was the Roman philosopher Seneca who first said that,

-And the first step is to realise that it is happening.
-For you, and for the people around you.
+Being aware of this is the first step to managing it better, for yourself and all the people around you.

 Every new beginning comes from some other beginning’s end.

 Have you ever started a project, role, or relationship and found yourself pining for what had gone before?
 Would you like to manage the process better next time, for yourself or someone close to you?